What is cyberbullying?

 - Has the child suddenly become uninterested in digital devices and chooses to avoid them

-- Is the child getting upset, angry or frustrated after using a digital device
+- Is you child upset, angry or frustrated while using a digital device

-- Is the child beginning to withdraw and unwilling to go to school or socialise with friends
+- Beginning to withdraw and unwilling to go to school or socialise with friends

-- Is the child reacting with sadness or anger when a call or message is received on the device
+- Does a child react with sadness or anger after receiving a call or message

-- Is the child quickly switching screens when a parent enters the room
+- Quickly switching screens when a parent enters the room

 - It is important to maintain an open line of communication with your child.
 This can be a very distressing and upsetting experience for the child.
 It may also be an uncomfortable experience for a parent because you may have to issues which are awkward to deal with